balderdashy/sails-docs/concepts/ORM/ORM.md

 // ...
 ```

-Depending on the adapter in use, it's also possible to use unix sockets, without port and host.
+Depending on the adapter in use, it's also possible to use unix sockets, without port and host or a URL.
 Here's an example using an existing MAMP mysql server and sails-mysql adapter:

 ```javascript
 // in config/local.js